danielsada/danielsada.tech/content/blog/three-times-microsoft-intern.md

 ## It's surprising how open Microsoft is.

-I had lunch with lots of Microsoft CVPs: I've met Scott Guthrie, Scott Hunter, Kathleen Hogan, chatted with Rajesh Jha, enjoyed the company of Chris Capossela and more.
+I had lunch with lots of Microsoft C-Suite: I've met Scott Guthrie, Scott Hunter, chatted with Rajesh Jha, enjoyed the company of Chris Capossela and more.
 It's amazing how I can approach people throughout my management chain, and be open for new opportunities.
 They listen, they reflect, and share.
 This is something I can't say of other companies.

 ## I'm surprised how good the Microsoft Internship experience is.